gamestrafe/thedivision2/source/_pages/specializations.md

 Signature weapon: TAC-20 C Rifle

-.50 BMG Rounds: Shots penetrate trhough all but the heaviest armored targets.
+.50 BMG Rounds: Shots penetrate through all but the heaviest armored targets.
 Capable of detonating Weakpoints even on the way through targets.
 A decompression shockwave from any hit target damages other nearby hostiles for up to 400 Damage.

 Unlocks the Drone [skill](/skills.html) "Tactician"